Security Incident Management

 It is imperative that at each stage we document what happened.
 By documenting this, it helps when it comes to the post event activity.
 It also helps if law enforcement or cyber security teams need to carry out investigations.
 This falls into the NIST ‘Respond’ and ‘Recover’ state

-Phase 4 Post Event Activity.
 Post event activity is where we close the loop.
 What caused the incident to occur, why did it happen, was one of our controls breached, did it not work or was it not there.
 How can we be sure that this one wont come back – can we put things in place ?

 This stage is all about reducing the chances of that incident re-occuring or one similar taking place.
 This also falls under the ‘Recover‘ state.

-First steps – Preparation
+First steps – Consistent Definitions

 The National Cyber Security Centre (NCSC) defines a cyber incident as a